greenelab/czi-seed-rfa/manuscript.md

 representations by quantifying the extent to which those spaces transfer across datasets of related biological contexts.

+We will also integrate catalogs of reference cell types (Aim 2).
+Such summaries and annotations have proven widely successful for the ENCODE, Roadmap Epigenome Mapping, and GTEx projects.
+We will package and version reference cell types and low-dimensional representations and deliver these as structured data objects in Bioconductor and Python.
+We are core package developers and power users of Bioconductor and will support on-the-fly downloading of these materials via the *AnnotationHub* framework.
+We will develop *F1000Research* workflows demonstrating how HCA-defined reference cell types and tools developed in this RFA can be used within a typical genomic data analysis.

 ### Aim 3

 *Rationale:* Low-dimensional representations for scRNA-seq and HCA data make